 The content in the live copy page is updated as follows:

-- If the master page is moved to a different location, then the live copy page is moved to the equivalent position.
+- Page position – If a child page in the master site is moved to a different location, then the equivalent live copy child page is moved too.

 If you have added a new page to the master site, you must create a live copy of the new page to create it in the copied site before you can push master content changes to it.
 Newly created pages are not added automatically upon pushing master content changes.